Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a one-call synthesis that resolves UniProt accession and fans out to multiple databases (Gramene, KEGG, STRING, ATTED-II), adding a consensus ranking.
-It distinguishes itself from sibling atomic tools by being a combined 'synthesis' tool.
+The description clearly states it is a 'one-call equivalent' that resolves a UniProt accession and fans out to multiple databases (Gramene, KEGG, STRING-DB, ATTED-II), differentiating it from sibling tools that target individual data sources.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.